 projects & press.

-Draper’s leadership in advertising can be seen in campaigns for Lamborghini, Coca-Cola classic, FedEx and adidas.
-She has earned two regional Emmys, a Gold Effie, and several Addy Awards.
+Draper's leadership in advertising shines in campaigns for Lamborghini, Coca-Cola classic, FedEx, and adidas.
+She earned two regional Emmys, a Gold Effie, and several Addy Awards.